 ID Measure/Requirement Resources needed When to implement Responsibility Reference Evidence Sustainability Manager W22 The Project will source all timber products from either reused timber, recycled timber, or from timber sustainably managed forests that have obtained FMC.
 Acceptable FMC schemes include the Program for the Endorsement of Forest Certification, Forest Stewardship Council and Australian Forest Certification Scheme.
 Reused/recycled timber or FMC certified timber Construction Environment and Sustainability Manager or delegate Commercial Manager Sustainability Management Plan Timber with an FMC or source records ISCA Scorecard W23 Locally produced goods and services will be procured where feasible and cost effective to reduce transport fuel emissions.
-N/A Prior to Construction Commercial Manager Broouromont Table 11 REMM GHG5 Procurement records Construction Team Resource Cons sumption - Water 1 1 1 W24 Where practicable construction water will either be reused on site wherever feasible and opportunities for the reuse of treated water would be considered in preference to discharge into the stormwater system.
-N/A Water reuse strategy Construction Environment and Sustainability Manager or delegate Best practice ISCA Scorecards Sustainability reports Engineers W25 Wastewater not reused on site will be discharged into the local stormwater system in accordance with the requirements of an EPL issued for the Project.
-EPL Construction Environment and Sustainability Manager or delegate Best practice EPL Annual Returns Resource Cons sumption - Power W26 At least 20 per cent of construction energy (electricity) required for the Project will be sourced from renewable energy generated on site and/or an accredited GreenPower energy supplier, where possible.
-Six per cent of construction energy (electricity) requirements will be offset, with any offset undertaken in accordance with the Australian Covernment National N/A Construction Environment and Sustainability Manager Sustainability Manager or delegate Table 11 REMM GHG6 ISCA Scorecard Carbon Offset Standard.
-Procurement Team
+N/A Prior to Construction Construction Commercial Manager Procurement Team Table 11 REMM GHG5 Procurement records Resource (Consumption - Water • 1 W24 Where practicable construction water will either be reused on site wherever feasible and opportunities for the reuse of treated water would be considered in preference to discharge into the stormwater system.
+N/A Water reuse strategy Construction Environment and Sustainability Manager or delegate Project / Site Engineers Best practice ISCA Scorecards Sustainability reports Foreman W25 Wastewater not reused on site will be discharged into the local stormwater system in accordance with the requirements of an EPL issued for the Project.
+EPL Construction Environment and Sustainability Manager or delegate Best practice EPL Annual Returns Resource (Consumption - Power • • W26 At least 20 per cent of construction energy (electricity) required for the Project will be sourced from renewable energy generated on site and/or an accredited GreenPower energy supplier, where possible.
+Six per cent of construction energy (electricity) requirements will be offset, with any offset undertaken in N/A Construction Environment and Sustainability Manager Sustainability Manager or Table 11 REMM GHG6 ISCA Scorecard accordance with the Australian Government National Carbon Offset Standard. delegate Procurement Team